scottfr/SystemsBook/Understanding/understanding.md

 If you look at the Balancing Loop with Delay structure it looks identical to the standard balancing loop with the exception of the delay near the reduces link.
 The implication is that it takes some amount of time after the current state changes before it is actually realized and figures into the calculation of the gap which influences the subsequent action.
 Essentially what's happening is that action is being based on old data and therefore is probably not the appropriate action.
 The implications of this will become evident when we look at the simulation for this structure.^[The Fix Overshoots The Goal [http://insightmaker.com/insight/133](http://insightmaker.com/insight/133)]

 # Model

-{"title": "", "description": "Lets take a look at the implications of varying delays on the effect of a balancing loop.", "load": "http://insightmaker.com/insight/133"}
+{"title": "Balancing Loop with Delay", "description": "Lets take a look at the implications of varying delays on the effect of a balancing loop.", "load": "http://insightmaker.com/insight/133"}
 # End Model

 You might ask how could it be that it might take 3.5 days for someone to get a sense of what the results of the previous actions were, which would be a good question.
 It's probably difficult to find a situation where this is realistic in days though what's important to realize is this structure could operate in this manner if the time units were hours, minutes, seconds or microseconds.

+## Infinite Drinkers ##

+This is a simulation attempt at humor.
+Hope you enjoy it.

+# Model
+{"title": "An Infinite Number of Drinkers", "description": "How many beers does it take to server an infinite number of drinkers?", "load": "http://insightmaker.com/insight/850"}
+# End Model

+You can build models to help understand almost any set of interactions and at times they can be really simple.

 ## Systems Archetypes ##